tredontho/purescript-book/text/chapter11.md

 Left "Empty string"
 ```

-This is not very remarkable, since we could have implemented this without `StateT`.
+This is not very remarkable since we could have implemented this without `StateT`.
 However, since we are working in a monad, we can use do notation or applicative combinators to build larger computations from smaller ones.
 For example, we can apply `split` twice to read the first two characters from a string:

 ```text
 > runStateT ((<>) <$> split <*> split) "test"
 (Right (Tuple "te" "st"))
 ```

 We can use the `split` function with a handful of other actions to build a basic parsing library.
 In fact, this is the approach taken by the `parsing` library.
-This is the power of monad transformers - we can create custom-built monads for a variety of problems, choosing the side-effects that we need, and keeping the expressiveness of do notation and applicative combinators.
+This is the power of monad transformers – we can create custom-built monads for various problems, choose the side-effects we need, and keep the expressiveness of do notation and applicative combinators.

 ## The ExceptT Monad Transformer

-The `transformers` package also defines the `ExceptT e` monad transformer, which is the transformer corresponding to the `Either e` monad.
+The `transformers` package also defines the `ExceptT e` monad transformer, corresponding to the `Either e` monad.
 It provides the following API:

 ```haskell
 class MonadError e m where